nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

   When positive or ``0``, the socket is valid.

 * The ``<family>`` value is present only in the response to a request to open the socket.
-  It can assume one of the following values:
+  It can return one of the following values:

   * ``1`` - IP protocol family version 4.
   * ``2`` - IP protocol family version 6.